erickgl1003/Twitter/README.md

 The following **additional** features are implemented:

-* [X] Both like and retweet functions works on the main Timeline, without needing to switch to a deait view of every tweet.
+* [X] Both like and retweet functions works on the main Timeline, without needing to switch to a detail view of every tweet.
 * [X] Compose tweet button is located in a Floating Action Button
 * [X] Floating Action Button disappears when scrolling down and reappears when scrolling up!
 * [X] Like counter for every tweet added